Continuous stable regularity: Preliminaries on continuous logic

 Let $V$ be an ordered real vector space with a norm $\|{\cdot}\|$.
 A \textbf{linear functional} on $V$ is map $\lf\colon V\to \R$ such that $\lf(rv+sw)=r\lf(v)+s\lf(w)$ for all $v,w\in V$ and $r,s\in \R$.
 A linear functional $\lf$ is \textbf{positive} if $\lf(v)\geq 0$ for all $v\in V$ such that $v\geq 0_V$.
 A linear functional $\lf$ is \textbf{bounded} if there is some $c\geq 0$ such that $|\lf(v)|\leq c\|v\|$ for all $v\in V$.
 The \textbf{operator norm} $\|\lf\|$ of a bounded linear functional $\lf$ is the infimum of all $c\geq 0$ satisfying the previous condition.

 Given a compact Hausdorff space $X$, the space $\cC(X,\R)$ of all continuous functions from $X$ to $\R$ is a real ordered normed vector space (in fact a Banach space) under the pointwise partial order and the uniform norm $\|f\|_\infty=\sup_{x\in X}|f(x)|$.
-The following is an easy exercise.